How to avoid data breaches with GraphQL?

 Transaction_received query request

-If those data are not sensitive, ignore them.
-They will be classified as reviewed, as you can see below:
+If this data is not sensitive, ignore them.
+It will be classified as reviewed, as you can see below:

 Reviewed sensitive data

-Want to securing your GraphQL application now?
+Want to secure your GraphQL application now?
 Try Escape for free 🚀